 Approach and Results

 Boston's StormSmart Coasts team reviewed sea level rise projections, coastal inundation mapping methods, and planning and regulatory options for climate change adaptation.
-Team meetings were attended by scientists from the Environmental, Earth and Ocean Sciences Department of the University of Massachusetts Boston and Battelle Memorial Institute.
+Team meetings were attended by scientists from the Environmental, Earth, and Ocean Sciences Department of the University of Massachusetts Boston, now the School for the Environment, and Battelle Memorial Institute.
 With support from the Barr Foundation, these partners created a series of sea level rise maps for Boston Harbor and its neighborhoods that depict the possible extent of tides and floods in the future.
 Check them out on the Boston Harbor Association website.